N0ciple/gbopyrator/README.md

 ```
 ## 🕹️ Usage
 ### As a CLI tool
+Each flag is optional.
+Runnning `gbopyrator` without any flags simply ouputs the cartridge info.
+Here is an example of all the availables flags or options.
 ```bash
 gbopyrator \
     --dump-rom rom.gb               # dump the ROM to rom.gb file \